 - Edward McMahon, Sunrise Senior Living

-Nominations are due by Thursday, June 9th, 2016.
+Nominations are due by Friday, June 9th, 2017.
 The recipient will be announced on or before July 25th, 2016.
-The award will be presented at the 67th AHCA/NCAL Annual Convention and Expo on Wednesday, October 19th, 2016, in Nashville, TN.
+The award will be presented at the 68th Annual AHCA/NCAL Convention & Expo, October 14-18, 2017 in Las Vegas!

-- Nominations must be submitted by an individual with an organization that is a member in good standing of AHCA/NCAL.
+- Nominations must be submitted by an individual from an organization that is a member in good standing of AHCA/NCAL.

 - Candidates must be individuals; organizations will not be considered.